Grain Auger Accident Lawyer

 - Amputation Injuries - Limb loss (e.g., hand, arm, leg, etc.)

 - Severe cuts and lacerations

-Due to the safety risks associated with grain augers, there are state and federal regulations associated with operating and maintaining a grain auger.
-Unfortunately, after a serious accident, evidence usually surfaces indicating that the incident could have been avoided, if only the employer or another worker had taken necessary safety precautions.
+Due to the safety risks of grain augers, state and federal regulations are associated with operating and maintaining a grain auger.
+Unfortunately, after a severe accident, evidence usually surfaces, indicating that the incident could have been avoided if only the employer or another worker had taken necessary safety precautions.
 Below are some examples of safety protocols that have been recommended by federal agencies like the Centers for Disease Control and Prevention and are often ignored include: